What Goes into a Therapist’s Fees?

 Let me explain.
 Most therapists are only paid for the hours in which they see clients, but one client hour does not equal one hour of work.
 There is a lot of work that is done behind the scenes by therapists.

 The journey begins well before a therapist’s first day on the job.
-By the time a therapist is able to see clients as a paid professional they have already had to fund their education.
-I was blessed to have my undergraduate studies paid for entirely by financial aid, Pell Grants, and work-study programs.
-Sadly, there is no financial aid for Graduate programs in counseling.
-Therapists also spend at least a year working as an unpaid graduate intern therapist before they are able to become pre-licensed.
-The norm is for these professional “internships” to be unpaid despite the fact that the student intern is usually seeing clients alone in the room and has already completed the bulk of their coursework.
+By the time a therapist is able to see clients as a paid professional they have already had to fund their education through loans, scholarships, work, or outside help.
+Therapists also spend at least a year working as an unpaid graduate intern therapist before they are able to graduate and become a “registered intern.”
+The norm is for graduate internships to be unpaid despite the fact that the student intern is usually seeing clients alone in the room and has already completed the bulk of their coursework.
+The graduate internship fills the role of a practicum and is intended to teach the student about working as a therapist while they are still able to speak to professors and receive guidance.
+However, this internship is an unpaid, nearly full-time commitment.
 I did my internship at a non-profit community setting where the sessions were free, but at many sites student interns are seeing clients that paid for the therapy and not receiving any compensation themselves.

 Once a therapist is able to become a pre-licensed professional (registered counselor intern or RMHCI, in Florida) they are able to either join an organization or start their own practice given they meet certain legal requirements.